Skip to main content

 Vocia configuration

-1. In the Vocia software, double-click on the TTS-1nc(e) to open its Properties window
+1. In the Vocia software, double-click on the TTS-1nc(e) or TTS-2 to open its Properties window

 2. Locate Nurse Call Serial Port Options on the default tab (Configuration & Settings)

-3. Ensure that these settings are the same for the TTS-1nc(e) and WaveWare STG.
-In order for them to properly communicate, their serial port configurations must match each other exactly
+3. Ensure that these settings are the same for the Text to Speech and the WaveWare STG.
+For them to properly communicate, their serial port configurations must match each other exactly.

-With the above settings the connection between the Vocia TTS-1nc(e) and the WaveWare STG unit is being monitored.
+With the above settings, the connection between the Vocia Text to Speech processor and the WaveWare STG unit is being monitored.

 An alarm in the Vocia system will be triggered if this connection is interrupted.